 Gravekeepers is a Yu-Gi-Oh!
 Goat Format deck distinguished by its 3 Necrovalley and a variety of Gravekeeper monsters.
 These monsters include 3 Gravekeeper's Spy, 1-3 Gravekeeper's Guard, 1-3 Gravekeeper's Spearsoldier, and 1-3 Gravekeeper's Assailant.
 As support, they play 2-3 Terraforming to search out Necrovalley and a larger than average trap lineup with 3 Solemn Judgments.
 The deck usually plays Tsukuyomi for synergy with Gravekeeper's Spy and Gravekeeper's Guard or Skill Drain to shutdown all monster effects.
 Gravekeepers is mostly an aggressive deck that deals damage through the effects of Gravekeeper's Spearsoldier and Gravekeeper's Assailant.

-Amazing content like this will always be free for you, but it is not free for us.
-We believe in growing the Goat Format community, and we lose money every month in order to provide all of our fans with regular content and free tournaments with sick prizes!
-We're asking for your help in achieving our vision to make Goat Format a sustainable, thriving community on par with Yu-Gi-Oh!'s current format.
-So would you consider visiting our store and buying one of our cool Goat Format T-shirts or our VIP membership?
+Content like this will always be free for you, but it is not free for us.
+We believe in growing the Goat Format community, and in order to provide all of our fans with regular content and free tournaments with prizes we're asking for your help in achieving our vision to make Goat Format a sustainable, thriving community on par with Yu-Gi-Oh!'s current format.
+So would you consider visiting our store and buying one of our Goat Format T-shirts or our VIP membership?
 It would also greatly help us if you whitelisted our website on your adblocker.
 Thank you for helping out!